paulLeClair/P-Engine/README.md

 ## License

-There is no license present until the project matures a little bit more - I retain full ownership for now.
+There is no license present until the project matures a little bit more - I reserve all rights for now.

 ## Build Instructions